hashicorp/setup-packer/README.md

 #### `target`

-`target` supports a string consisting of one or more file paths:
+`target` supports a string consisting of one or more file or directory paths.
+Just like Packer, `.` is allowed to refer to the working directory.
+Example:

  ```yaml
     # single file